hbctraining/publication_perfect/lessons/06_aligning_plots_using_cowplot.md

                      begin = 0.2 )
 ```

-Now that we have all of the boxplots saved as ggplot2 objects, we can specify how to order them into a figure using cowplot's `plot_grid()` function.
-This function has many arguments which can customize the arrangement of the plots, and we will specify that we would like the Pax6, Tbr2, and Tubb3 plots displayed as an image in a single row with three columns.
+Now that we saved all boxplots as ggplot2 objects, we can specify how to order them into a figure using cowplot's `plot_grid()` function.
+This function has many arguments that could customize the arrangement of the plots.
+We will specify that we would like the Pax6, Tbr2, and Tubb3 plots displayed as an image in a single row with three columns.

 ```r
 library(cowplot)